junxit/us-congress-bills-119/metadata.md

 - 2025-02-14 — Introduced in House
 - 2025-02-14 — Referred to the House Committee on Homeland Security.
 - 2025-02-14 — Referred to the Subcommittee on Emergency Management and Technology.
+- 2025-03-10 — Considered under suspension of the rules. (consideration: CR H1056-1057)
+- 2025-03-10 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1374.
+- 2025-03-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-03-10 — Mr. Green (TN) moved to suspend the rules and pass the bill.
+- 2025-03-10 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1056)
+- 2025-03-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1056)